osic/ref-impl/documents/bare_metal_provisioning.md

   DHCP detection will fail.
 You will need to manually select the proper network interface - typically __p1p1__ - and manually configure networking on the __PXE__ network (refer to your onboarding email to find the __PXE__ network information).
 When asked for name servers, type 8.8.8.8 8.8.4.4.

   You may see an error stating:
-    "/dev/sda" contains GPT signatures, indicating that is had a GPT table...
+    "/dev/sda" contains GPT signatures, indicating that it had a GPT table...
 Is this a GPT partition table?
   If you encounter this error select "No" and continue.

 Once networking is configured, the Preseed file will be downloaded.
 The remainder of the Ubuntu install will be unattended.

-Be sure you have unselected

 The Ubuntu install will be finished when the system reboots and a login prompt appears.